nim-lang/Nim/doc/manual_experimental_strictnotnil.rst

 branches rules
 ---------------

-Branches are the reason we do nil checking this way: with flow checking.
+Branches are the reason we do nil checking like this: with flow checking.
 Sources of brancing are ``if``, ``while``, ``for``, ``and``, ``or``, ``case``, ``try`` and combinations with ``return``, ``break``, ``continue`` and ``raise``

 We create a new layer/"scope" for each branch where we map expressions to nilability.
 This happens when we "fork": usually on the beginning of a construct.